Advice and opinions are like belly buttons. Everybody’s got one.

 Forward and Onward

-Finding a reliable financial mentor or role model is important in more ways than one — they can be a pivotal source of financial knowledge, wisdom and motivation.
+Finding a reliable financial mentor or role model is vital in more ways than one — they can be a key source of financial knowledge, wisdom, and motivation.
 If you find the right one, consider yourself very lucky.